- Diet & Weight Loss

 Proponents are convinced that periodically detoxing the body with natural liver cleansing diets can free the body of toxins that have accumulated.
 They also advocate that detox diets greatly contribute to weight reduction.
 Further claims vary from increased energy, sharp mind and preventing and healing of chronic diseases.

-Health condition may improve with a cleansing diet, there is however, no evidence that this is resulting from flushing toxins from the body.
-Rather, effects may result from what is and is not by consuming food and drink of these diets, for example:
+Your health condition may improve with a cleansing diet, there is, however, no evidence that this is resulting from flushing toxins from the body.
+Rather, effects may result from what is and are not by consuming food and drink of these diets, for example:

 - Drinking more water